ibm-cloud-docs/Cloudant/guides/managing_tasks.md

 the task is expected to take 1,000,000 / 250 = 4,000 seconds,
 or about 66 minutes,to complete.

->   **Note**: Estimates of the time to complete an indexing task cannot be 100% accurate.
-    The actual time to complete the task depends on several factors,
+Estimates of the time to complete an indexing task cannot be 100% accurate.
+The actual time to complete the task depends on the following factors:
-    including:

 -   The time it takes to process each document.
     For instance,